 College Entrance Exams

-Students are invited to stop by the Beyond CV office for more information including fee waivers.
+Students are invited to contact Beyond CV for more information including fee waivers.

 Why take the SAT or ACT?

 The PSAT (Preliminary Scholastic Assessment Test/ National Merit Scholarship Qualifying Test) is a practice test for the SAT that is also used to determine eligibility for the National Merit Scholarship Program.
-All sophomores take the test and are automatically registered, and Juniors wanting to pay need to pay $23 to the bookkeeper to register.
 Scholarship programs utilize junior year test scores only.
-The PSAT is offered once a year at CVHS on October (usually on the late testing date).

 The SAT (Scholastic Assessment Test) is generally taken during the junior and/or senior year.
 The SAT Reasoning Test is comprised of two sections: Critical Reading and Math, with scores ranging from 200-800 for each section for a potential score of 1600.
 There is an optional Essay version, that many colleges require.
 Registration is ONLINE only.

 SAT Subject Tests are used for College admissions and sometimes for course placement for colleges classes.